 This is a fantastic choice for those who love all things magical creatures and fantasies.

-The show has two central characters: an adult as well as one of the children.
+The show has two central characters: an adult and a child.

 You can understand why I recommend it to an all-encompassing public.